Tesla Model 3 Highland: A Technical Analysis of Aerodynamic Improvements

 Recent wind tunnel data suggests that the Highland update achieved a drag coefficient of 0.219, down from the previous 0.225.
 While a difference of 0.006 seems negligible, in the world of fluid dynamics, this represents an approximate 5-8% increase in high-speed cruising range.
 This was achieved by prioritizing "laminar flow"—smooth, uninterrupted air layers—over aggressive aesthetic styling.

-Critical Engineering Pitfalls in Aerodynamic Design
+Engineering Pitfalls

 A common mistake in automotive refreshes is prioritizing "Aggressive Styling" over functional physics.
 Many manufacturers add decorative vents or sharp creases to make a car look "sporty," but these features often create micro-vortices.
 These vortices increase the effective frontal area of the vehicle, leading to higher energy consumption and increased cabin noise (NVH).